Frequently Asked Questions

 Is home birth safe?
 A number of studies show the safety of home birth for low risk women with a healthy pregnancy.
 The New England Journal of Medicine published a study in December 2015 showing there is no increased risk for low risk mothers birthing at home than if they were in the hospital.
 The Journal of Midwifery and Women's Health published a study based on data collected by the Midwives Alliance of North America Statistics Project that shows homebirth is a valid option for may women.
 This companion article explains how the data was collected.
 The British Medical Journal published a study showing lower incidence of intervention in homebirth with Certified Professional Midwives.
+Here is a link to a list medical literature showing the safety of homebirth.
 Another great resource in understanding the data and why doctors and nurses are choosing to give birth at home is the movie Why Not Home.
 The Why Not Home Discussion Guide is also very helpful.

 What does it cost?
 I charge a global fee of $3,600.
 A $200 deposit is to be paid at the start of care.
 The balance can be paid in flexible payments with 50% due by 37 weeks and remainder is to be paid by the 6-week postpartum visit.
 If you need to make other arrangements, just let me know and we can work out a payment plan.

 Should I see an OB as well?
 You are welcome to see an OB throughout your pregnancy, but it may not be necessary.
 However, some clients plan an appointment to establish care with a doctor who would be willing to be involved with transfer, should that become necessary.